Adedhoney/notification-system/README.md

 The system is supposed to be a small part of a much larger system.
 Hence, it assumes that the other services already work in a certain way.
 This includes Authentication and Authorization, user management services, wallet services etc.

 The getUser and getUSerWallet functions are supposed to be the plug into the larger service.
-Here, they just return a dummy test data that work to test the notification system (be sure to replace the dummy data with one you can test with).
+Here, they just return a dummy test data that work to test the notification system (be sure to replace the dummy data with one you can test with.
+It is located in src/infrastructure/ExternalService/user.ts).

-Twilio is used as the sms service provider and a queueing system is put in place to prevent notification loss.
+Twilio is used as the sms service provider and a queueing system is put in place to prevent notification loss (you will need to set up your own twilio and rabbitmq credentials to run the program).

 ## How to get and run: